Mxnxn/jenkins-nginx-linux-guide/README.md

-in# Jenkins Guide for pre-existing react projects
+# Jenkins Guide for pre-existing react projects
 I've faced a lot of errors and utilized a significant amount of time to build and deploy my portfolio website manually.
 Though of learning Jenkins for DevOps learning purposes.
 I've created a guide but need hands-on experience a bit for understand small details.
 I just need to push an update, my project will automatically deploy.
 Thanks to CI/CD and GithubActions.

 <img src="https://github.com/Mxnxn/jenkins-reactjs-guide/blob/master/logos/jenkins.png" alt="drawing" width="300"/> <img src="https://github.com/Mxnxn/jenkins-reactjs-guide/blob/master/logos/reactjs.png" alt="drawing" width="200"/>

 > Dont Forget to drop star if you run this guide successfull :) and you can [download](https://github.com/Mxnxn/jenkins-reactjs-guide/demos) the demo files.

-# Prequisites
+# Prerequisite
 1. Nginx installation
 2. Java jre/jdk installation
 3. Reactjs/Nodejs repository (which is perfectly built on the server)